vladasanadev/TrustDotLeads/README.md

-# PolkaLeads - Web3 CRM with Hyperbridge Integration

-A Next.js CRM application for Web3 wallet lead generation, featuring cross-chain messaging capabilities through Hyperbridge ISMP protocol.

-## 🌉 Cross-Chain Messaging with Hyperbridge
+# PolkaLeads - first and only lead generation native Polkadot CRM tool with Integration for cross-chain messaging through XMTP, DotLake’s BigQuery tables for wallets filtration, KILT Protocol integration for KYC verification, LeadScore algorithm for tracking and scoring wallet behavior designed for Web2 marketing agencies
+DotLake provides metrics like active accounts and transaction volumes, ideal for identifying high-value leads for Web2 marketing agencies.

 ### Current Implementation Status

-**Enhanced Testnet Integration** - The application now connects to real testnets:
+**Testnet Integration** - The application connects to real testnets

 - **Polkadot**: Connected to Paseo testnet (`wss://paseo-rpc.polkadot.io`)
 - **Ethereum**: Connected to Sepolia testnet